 A new study in the British Journal of Sports Medicine found that children who sustain concussions via a Traumatic Brain Injury (TBI), are four times more likely to suffer additional concussions than other children who have no previous concussion history.
 This new information has major implications for how pediatric concussion and traumatic brain injury cases are going to be litigated in the future.

 Has your child or a loved one suffered a traumatic brain injury, like a concussion, because of the fault of another party?
-Give us a call at 845-600-0000 today to schedule a free legal consultation at our personal injury offices in Kingston, NY or Poughkeepsie, NY.
+Give us a call at 845-600-0000 today to schedule a free legal consultation at our personal injury law offices in Kingston, NY, Poughkeepsie and New Windsor.

 What is the definition of a traumatic brain injury?